Slide show: See how your digestive system works

 When the bolus reaches the lower end of your esophagus, pressure from the food signals a muscular valve — the lower esophageal sphincter — to relax and let the food enter your stomach.

-Once the chyme is well-mixed, waves of muscle contractions propel it through a valve called the pylorus and into the first section of your small intestine (duodenum).
+Once the chyme is well mixed, waves of muscle contractions propel it through a valve called the pylorus and into the upper section of your small intestine (duodenum).
 The pylorus might release about an eighth of an ounce (about 4 milliliters) of chyme at a time.
 The rest is held back for more mixing.

 Pancreas, liver and gallbladder

-In your duodenum, digestion continues as chyme from the stomach mixes with a variety of digestive juices from your pancreas, liver and gallbladder:
+In the upper section of your small intestine (duodenum), digestion continues as chyme from the stomach mixes with a variety of digestive juices from your pancreas, liver and gallbladder:

 - Pancreas.
 The pancreas produces digestive enzymes that help break down proteins, carbohydrates and fats.